coleifer/huey/docs/getting-started.rst

     res = count_beans(10000000)

     # provided the command has not started executing yet, you can
-    # cancel it by calling revoke() on the AsyncData object
+    # cancel it by calling revoke() on the TaskResultWrapper object
     res.revoke()